On the stochastic behaviour of optional processes up to random times

-In this paper, we \emph{always} work under the following: \begin{stass} All random times $\rho$ are assumed to satisfy $\prob[\rho < \infty] = 1$. \end{stass} The reason for above assumption is purely conventional; under its force, $t = \infty$ does not appear explicitly in the time-indices involved, something that would be unusual and create unnecessary confusion.
-We stress, however, that Assumption \ref{stass: finiteness} in practice does not entail any loss of generality whatsoever.
-Indeed, a simple deterministic time-change of $[0, \infty]$ to $[0,1]$ on the time-indices of filtrations, processes, etc., makes any $\zic$-valued random time actually bounded; then, all the results of the paper apply.
+The reason for the above assumption is purely conventional; under its force, $t = \infty$ does not appear explicitly in the time-indices involved, something that would be unusual and create unnecessary confusion.
+We stress, however, that Assumption~\ref{stass: finiteness} in practice does not entail any loss of generality whatsoever.
+Indeed, a~simple deterministic time-change of $[0, \infty]$ to $[0,1]$ on the time-indices of filtrations, processes, etc., makes any $[0,\infty]$-valued random time actually bounded; then all the results of the paper apply.

-\section{A Canonical Pair Associated with a Random Time}
+\section{A canonical pair associated with a random time}

-We keep all notation and remarks that appeared in the introductory section.
-In particular, Assumption \ref{stass: finiteness} will always be tacitly in force.
+We keep all notation and remarks that appeared in the \hyperref[sec1]{Introduction}.
+In particular, Assumption~\ref{stass: finiteness} will always be tacitly in force.